omunroe-com/navewiki/[Contributing]-Help-CoffeeScript.md

 * Learn CoffeeScript and blog about it
 * Suggest new ideas on the issue tracker
 * Tell your friends and help them learn it
-* Find bugs on post them on the issue tracker
+* Find bugs and post them on the issue tracker

 ## Less simple stuff